connery-io/connery-sdk/README.md

 The connector uses AWS SDK for JavaScript to communicate with AWS.
 After creating the connector, the customer configured a runner and installed the connector onto it.
 This setup enabled the customer to use the connector from multiple platforms using clients and supporting a range of use cases:

-Slack App

-Manual scaling directly from Slack channel using natural language.
-See the demo on the GIF below.

 | Client                                                         | Use case                                                                                                                                                                                                                                                                                        |
 | -------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |